-Autism is a spectrum disorder, meaning that there is a wide degree of variation in the way it affects people.
-Every child on the autism spectrum has unique abilities, symptoms, and challenges.
-Learning about the different autism spectrum disorders will help you better understand your own child, get a handle on what all the different autism terms mean, and make it easier to communicate with the doctors, teachers, and therapists helping your child.
+Autism in children can present in many different ways.
+It is a spectrum disorder.
+And every child on the autism spectrum has unique abilities, symptoms, and challenges.
+Learning about autism in children is important for three main reasons: It will help you – better understand your own child, get a handle on what all the different autism terms mean, and make it easier to communicate with the doctors, teachers, and therapists helping your child.

-Autism is not a single disorder, but a spectrum of closely related disorders with a shared core of symptoms.
-Every individual on the autism spectrum has problems to some degree with social interaction, empathy, communication, and flexible behavior.
+Autism is not a single disorder.
+Instead it is spectrum of closely related disorders with a shared core of symptoms.
+Most children with autism have problems with social interaction, empathy, communication, and flexible behavior.
 But the level of disability and the combination of symptoms varies tremendously from person to person.
-In fact, two kids with the same diagnosis may look very different when it comes to their behaviors and abilities.
+In fact, two kids with the same diagnosis can be very different when it comes to their behaviors and abilities.

-If you’re a parent dealing with a child on the autism spectrum, you may hear many different terms including high-functioning autism, atypical autism, autism spectrum disorder, and pervasive developmental disorder.
-These terms can be confusing, not only because there are so many, but because doctors, therapists, and other parents may use them in dissimilar ways.
+If you’re a parent dealing with a child on the autism spectrum, you may come across many different terms.
+These include high-functioning autism, atypical autism, autism spectrum disorder, and pervasive developmental disorder.
+These terms can be confusing.
+Not only because there are so many terms, but also because specialists and other parents may use them to mean different things.

 What’s in a name?

-There is understandably a great deal of confusion about the names of various autism-related disorders.
-Some professionals speak of “the autisms” to avoid addressing the sometimes-subtle differences among the conditions along the autism spectrum.
+There is often a great deal of confusion about the names of various autism-related disorders.

-Since many people were diagnosed prior to the change in the classification system and since many professionals still refer to the pre-2013 labels, we summarize them here for your reference.
-For purposes of clarity, we emphasize that all of the following conditions are now encompassed under the umbrella classification “Autism Spectrum Disorder” (ASD).
+Since many people were diagnosed before to the change in the classification system and since many professionals still use the older labels, we summarize them here for your.

-The three most common forms of autism in the pre-2013 classification system were Autistic Disorder—or classic autism; Asperger’s Syndrome; and Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS).
+The three most common forms of autism were previously known as classic Autism; Asperger’s Syndrome and Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS).
 These three disorders share many of the same symptoms, but they differ in their severity and impact.

-Autistic disorder was the most severe.
-Asperger’s Syndrome, sometimes called high-functioning autism, and PDD-NOS, or atypical autism, were the less severe variants.
-Childhood disintegrative disorder and Rett Syndrome were also among the pervasive developmental disorders.
-Because both are extremely rare genetic diseases, they are usually considered to be separate medical conditions that don’t truly belong on the autism spectrum.
+Autism was the most severe.
+Asperger’s Syndrome is sometimes called high-functioning autism.
+While PDD-NOS is considered an atypical form of autism.
+These last two are less severe in terms of symptoms.
+Childhood Disintegrative disorder and Rett Syndrome were also among the pervasive developmental disorders.
+But since these both are extremely rare genetic diseases, they are now considered to be separate medical conditions that don’t truly belong on the autism spectrum.

 Social behaviour and social understanding

 Basic social interaction can be difficult for children with autism spectrum disorders.
-Symptoms may include:
+They may:

-- Unusual or inappropriate body language, gestures, and facial expressions (e.g. avoiding eye contact or using facial expressions that don’t match what he or she is saying)
+- Have unusual body language (e.g. avoiding eye contact or using facial expressions that don’t match what they are saying)

-- Lack of interest in other people or in sharing interests or achievements (e.g. showing you a drawing, pointing to a bird)
+- Lack interest in other people.
+Or may not want to share their interests (e.g. showing you a drawing, pointing to a bird)

-- Difficulty understanding other people’s feelings, reactions, and nonverbal cues
+- Find it difficult to understand other people’s feelings, reactions, and body language

-Many children with Autism Spectrum Disorder struggle with speech and language comprehension.
+Many children with autism struggle with speech and language.
 Symptoms may include:

-- Delay in learning how to speak (after the age of two) or doesn’t talk at all
+- Delay in learning how to speak (after the age of two) or not talking at all

 - Speaking in an abnormal tone of voice, or with an odd rhythm or pitch